apache/trafficserver/doc/admin/hierachical-caching.en.rst

    cache so that when a parent cache is unavailable, requests are sent to another parent cache.

-.. note: You need to configure the child cache only.
+.. note:: You need to configure the child cache only.
 No additional configuration is needed for the Traffic Server parent cache.

 Configure Traffic Server to use a parent cache by editing the following variable :ts:cv:`proxy.config.http.parent_proxy_routing_enable` in :file:`records.config` file.